-We set out from Berkeley mid-morning after snack time for our 11am reserved time (reserve your time here to save on admission).
-So it took about an hour without hitting any traffic.
-The last half of the trip took us along some quaint side roads with lovely views of the countryside (nothing too twisty if you have motion-sick prone kids in the back).
+We set out from Berkeley mid-morning after snack time for our 11 am reserved time (reserve your time two weeks in advance).
+It took about an hour without hitting any traffic.
+The last half of the trip took us along some quaint side roads with lovely views of the countryside (nothing too twisty if you have motion-sick-prone kids in the back).

 The Pickings at Chileno Valley Ranch

 Upon arrival there was ample parking in a large dirt field, and not too much of crowd.
 From the parking lot we strolled past some happy sheep and chickens and the beautifully restored Victorian ranch house.
 At the barn the friendly staff directed us to the orchard.
 They explained how to pick the apples (cup them and gently twist; if they’re ready they’ll come right off).
 Then they pointed us in the direction of the trees with the best pickings.
 There were a bunch of varieties we’d never heard of (Zestar!, Candy Crisp, Senshu).
 So it was fun for the kids to try new types of apples other than the grocery store Fuji’s they always eat (here are all the apple varieties they grow).

 Paying, Picnicking, and Playing at Chileno Valley Ranch

 We picked apples for maybe 20 minutes, with some tasting along the way.
 At this point the kids were getting hungry for lunch and the novelty of picking apples was starting to wear off.
 So we paid for our apples ($2/lb) and added some olive oil and cheese for good measure (they accept cash or credit, though were running low on change).
 There was also fresh apple juice and other artisanal offerings on hand, but the line was too long for the hangry kids.
 Instead we set up our lunch in the cool shade of the ranch house and let the kids meander among the roses and chickens.